Diagnosing Problems in Pivotal Platform

 To troubleshoot specific PAS components by viewing their log files:

-Navigate to your Ops Manager Installation Dashboard and click on the PAS tile.
+Navigate to your Pivotal Platform Installation Dashboard and click on the PAS tile.

 Select the Status tab.

-In the Job column, locate the component you want to troubleshoot.
+In the Job column, locate the component that you want to troubleshoot.

 In the Logs column for the component, click the download icon.

 Select the Logs tab.